mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A parent node P is "parent-hash valid" if it can be chained back to a leaf node in this way, and if that leaf node was the last updated leaf under that parent node.
-That is, P is parent-hash valid if:
+That is, P is parent-hash valid if all of the following hold:

 1. There is leaf node L and a sequence of parent nodes P\_1, ..., P\_N such that P\_N = P and each step in the chain is authenticated by a parent hash: L's